MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
+**Note**: This option is available only in the Exchange Online PowerShell module v3.5.0-Preview1 or later.
+There is no category available in Viva yet to set policies for.
+Please be patient while we roll out new categories.

 Use the Get-VivaModuleFeaturePolicy cmdlet to view the access policies for a specified feature in a Viva module or a category in Viva.

 You can view all policies for a specified feature in a Viva module or a category in Viva.
 To view a specific policy, you can include the PolicyId parameter.